metastableB/NetworkProgramming/README.md

 These are some projects I undertook to understand socket programming, P2P communication and data transfer and other networking concepts.
 They were some major coding and implementation challenges and hence the github repository.

 Visit individual folders for their `README.md`.
-I never intended these code to be read only so there is no detailed documentation, but I think the comments should be enough.
+I never intended these code to be reusable so there is no detailed documentation, but I think the comments should be enough.

 The different apps are sorted into corresponding folders: